-It is strongly recommended that you avoid the use of fine point pens or pencils when using the Elmo.
+It is strongly recommended that you avoid the use of fine point pens or pencils when using the document camera.

-Medium or Thick point markers such as Vis-à-Vis are much more camera friendly and readable by students in the middle and rear of the classroom.
+Medium or thick point markers such as Vis-à-Vis are much more camera friendly and readable by students in the middle and rear of the classroom.
 They also add color and visual interest to your presentations.